 Most investors use the cap rate to value and compare properties.
 Since cap rates come from dividing a property’s price into its Net Operating Income, which is its income after operating expenses, it looks at what really matters to most investors – the relative degree of the property’s profitability.
 Cap rates let you compare investment options on an apples-to-apples basis and determine if they can meet your client’s near-term unleveraged cash flow goals.

 The cash-on-cash return is very similar to a cap rate but gets calculated on an after-leverage basis.
 Instead of dividing the property’s NOI by its price, divide its net cash flow after subtracting annual debt service by the down payment.
 This takes into account the contribution that the positive leverage available in many markets can make.

-Taken together, these four metrics give you a sense of a property’s value relative to other properties, relative to its income, relative to its profit, and relative to the financing markets.
+Taken together, these four metrics give you a sense of a property’s price relative to other properties, relative to its income, relative to its profit, and relative to the financing markets.
 What they fail to do is to project the property’s future prospects and how they will impact your client’s return.
 For that, you will need to use a more advanced set of metrics.
 IRR and NPV, anyone?

 Get known, connect instantly, and win more business!
 In this webinar session, Bo Barron will show you how presence, a great value proposition, and a targeted prospecting campaign can grow your business without chaos!
 You can watch the webinar here.

 Editor’s Note – This post was originally published on September 22, 2016, and has been updated for quality and relevancy.